sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ## Measuring the Strategy's success

-This Strategy's success will be measured by comparing the following metrics against the key elements of the GC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604).
+This Strategy's success will be measured by comparing the following metrics against the key elements of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604).

 - Adoption/Building
   - Increase adoption of open source software components